kamcio819/EgzoBattle/README.md

 # EgzoBattle
-Simple Unity game jam project
+Unity game which was made during EgzoTech hackathon in 24 hours!